mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 algorithms include leader election, consensus, distributed search, spanning tree generation, mutual exclusion, finding association of genes in DNA, and resource allocation.
 Distributed algorithms run in parallel/concurrent environments.

 Apache Spark can be used to implement and run distributed algorithms.

+In implementing distributed algorithms, you have to make sure that your aggregations and reductions are semantically correct (since these are executed partition by partition) regardless of the number of partitions for your data.
+For example, you need to remember that average of an average is not an average.

 ## Aggregation
 * A process of searching, gathering and presenting data.
 * Data aggregation refers to the process of collecting data and presenting it in a summarised format.
 The data can be gathered from multiple sources to be combined for a summary.

 ## Data Aggregation
+Data aggregation refers to the collection of data from multiple sources to bring all the data together into a common athenaeum for the purpose of reporting and/or analysis.

-* Sata aggregation is the process of compiling typically some large amounts of information from a given database and organizing it into a more consumable and comprehensive medium.
+* Data aggregation is the process of compiling typically some large amounts of information from a given database and organizing it into a more consumable and comprehensive medium.
 * For example, find average age of customer by product
 * For example, find median rating for movies rated last year

 ## Analytics
 * The discovery of insights in data, find interesting patterns in data
 * For example, given a graph, find (identify) all of the triangles
+* For example, given a DNA data, find genes, which are assocaited with each other

 ## Anonymization
 * Making data anonymous; removing all data points that could lead to identify a person
 * For example, replacing social security numbers with fake 18 digit numbers
+* For example, replacing patient name with fake ID.

 ## API
 * An Application Programming Interface is a set of function definitions, protocols, and tools for building application software
 * For example, MapReduce paradigm provides `map()` and `reduce()` functions
-* For example, Apache Spark provides `map()`, `flatMap()`, and `mapPartitions()` transformations
+* For example, Apache Spark provides
+	* `map()`, `flatMap()`, `filter()` and `mapPartitions()` transformations
+	* reducers: `groupByKey()`, `reduceByKey()`, `combineByKey()`

 ## Application
 * A computer software that enables a computer to perform a certain task
 * For example, a payroll application, which issues monthly checks to employees
 * For example, a MapReduce application, which identifies duplicate records
+* For example, an Spark application, which finds close and related communities in a given graph
+* For example, an Spark application, which finds rare variants for DNA samples

 ## Data sizes
 * Bit: `0` or `1`